tussharkhairnar/tussharkhairnar/README.md

-### Hi there I am Tushar Khairnar 👋
+### Hi there, I am Tushar Khairnar 👋
-I am software developer with 5+ years of work experience mostly works on Angular,Typescript,HTML.
+I am a software developer with 5+ years of work experience mostly works on Angular,Typescript,HTML.

 I’m currently working on Ionic 6.